qorri-di/Java-Quarkus/quarkus-template/quarkus-basic-connection-to-postgresql/README.md

-# Quarkus basic connection to databases
+# Quarkus basic connection to postgresql

 This project uses Quarkus, the Supersonic Subatomic Java Framework.